-If any SCRs appear to be failed, the converter module should be disconnected from the rest of the power circuitry at terminal points L1, L2, L3, P1, P3, N1, N2, CP and CN accomplish this).
+If any SCRs appear to be failed, the converter module should be disconnected from the rest of the power circuitry at terminal points L1, L2, L3, P1, P3, N1, N2, CP and CN.
 Recheck the above readings at the disconnected converter module terminals.
 If the readings still indicate a bad device, refer to the Maintenance and Repair section for removal, disassembly and replacement information.
 The individual SCRs should be rechecked when they are disconnected from the converter circuit to ensure that a short in one device does not produce a faulty reading across another device.
-See the Checking for damage.
+See the Checking SCR's portion of this section.